SteinOv/progtheorie/README.md

 ### Requirements
 * This codebase is written entirely in Python 3.8.
-* The following extension is needed to visualize the ULM diagram:
+* The following extension is needed to visualize the UML diagram:
     * UMLet (VSCode extension)
 * Requirements.txt contains all necessary packages to run the code successfully.
 Install the requirements with the following command:
 ```